Online version revised and complete as of June 15, 2021.

 Both the Company and the Union agree that the operation requires resources and staffing 24 hours a day, 7 days a week.
 The work week shall commence at 00:01 hours Sunday and shall cease at 24:00 hours Saturday and shall be inclusive of all break periods but shall not include meal periods.

-(a) Full-time employees subject to a thirty seven and one-half (37½) hour work week as set out in Article 26.2 (a) shall have two (2) consecutive days off in a week, such days off normally being Saturday and Sunday.
+- Full-time employees subject to a thirty seven and one-half (37½) hour work week as set out in Article 26.2 (1) shall have two (2) consecutive days off in a week, such days off normally being Saturday and Sunday.

-(c) The payment of overtime premiums for working on days off outlined in Article 29 constitutes a day or days off for the purpose of Article 26.6 (a) and (b).
+- The payment of overtime premiums for working on days off outlined in Article 29 constitutes a day or days off for the purpose of Article 26.6 (1) and (2).

 Notwithstanding the conditions of Article 26.6, staff changeovers and emergencies may temporarily not permit the scheduling of such days consecutively.

-Notwithstanding any other provisions of this collective agreement and subject to the conditions set forth in paragraphs (a) and (b) hereof, an employee may be assigned to a tour of duty consisting of ten (10) hours per day and four (4) days per week.
+Notwithstanding any other provisions of this Collective Agreement and subject to the conditions set forth in paragraphs (1) and (2) hereof, an employee may be assigned to a tour of duty consisting of ten (10) hours per day and four (4) days per week.

 “Special assignments” shall be defined as:

-(b) Any mobile production which takes place outside the province of Alberta and/or outside the viewing areas described in (a) above.
+- Any mobile production which takes place outside the province of Alberta and/or outside the viewing areas described in (1) above.

 The Company agrees it shall attempt to engage adequate numbers of relief personnel to cover scheduling of work during vacation periods in order to avoid assignment of excessive hours to permanent, full-time employees.